skubalj/build_html/README.md

 parameters (such as `id` or `class` attributes) can be added by passing in some type implementing the `IntoIterator` trait which has items which are 2-tuples of objects implementing `ToString`.
-This means that you can use anything from a `HashMap<String, String>` to a `Vec<(&str, &str)>` to (new with Rust 1.53) arrays of 2-tuples of static strings.
+This means that you can use anything from a `HashMap<String, String>` to a `Vec<(&str, &str)>` to arrays of 2-tuples of static strings.

 ```rust
 use build_html::*;